bbudke/BB_Lab_Protocols/DNA_Fibers.md

 1. Perform IdU primary antibody incubation, secondaries, and tertiaries:
 	- Remove excess blocking buffer by tapping slides onto a paper towel, add 140 μl antibody dilution, cover slides with a strip of Parafilm, and incubate for 1 hour at room temperature.
 	- Wash slides in 1X PBS 3 times for 5 minutes each.
+	- Repeat for all remaining antibodies.
+Antibody incubations are done in the order of IdU primary, secondary antibodies, and tertiary antibodies.
 1. Dry slides by either of the two methods:
 	- Spin away excess PBS by placing individual slides into individual 50 ml open conical tubes and spinning in a clinical centrifuge for 1 minute at ~ 800 G.
 	- Wash slides in 70% ethanol, then 95% ethanol, and then 100% ethanol for 2 minutes each and air-dry.